epam/ai-dial/docs/user-guide.md

 ![](./img/admin-panel.png)

 1. Click on any conversation or prompt request to open the review window.
-2. In the review window, you can preview the details of the request and download attached files, if present.
+2. In the review window, you can preview the details of the request and download attached files, if present. **Note**, that a request can include both publish and unpublish requests.
+The latter is highlighted in red color in the list of conversations or prompts.
+Such mixed requests can be currently realized exclusively using DIAL API.
-3. If **Continue review...** is displayed, click it to review conversation(s) or prompt(s) in the request. **Note**, you cannot approve the request without the review step.
+3. If **Go toa review...** is displayed, click it to review conversation(s) or prompt(s) in the request.
+For the unfinished review, this button changes to **Continue review...**. **Note**, you cannot approve the request which has not been reviewed in full.

 ![](./img/review-mode.png)